If you’re serious about finding the stories buried deep in your graph visualizations, you need graph analytics.

 Graph analytics are the best way to understand how networks behave.
 Together with our toolkits’ other advanced features, including graph layout algorithms and custom styling options, they uncover the most important nodes and highlight the connections that matter.

-You’ll find demos of how to use graph analytics in your applications, together with downloadable code, in our SDKs.
+You’ll find demos of how to use graph analytics in your applications, together with example source code, in our SDKs.